mel-chiu/Burger-maker/README.md

-#Burger Maker
+# Burger Maker

 This is a React project.
+Let's build a burger and find out how much it costs.